jradrion/TEFLoN/README.md

     -wd [full path to working directory]
     -d <full path to usr/local/prefix.prep_TF/>
     -s <full path to samples.txt>
-    -lt [sites genotyped as -9 if adjusted read counts lower than than this threshold, default=1] -ht [sites genotyped as -9 if adjusted read counts higher than this threshold, default=mean_coverage + 2*STDEV] -dt <data type> #must be either haploid, diploid, or pooled #NOTE: haplid/diploid genotyper under construction, all types must use pooled
+    -lt [sites genotyped as -9 if adjusted read counts lower than this threshold, default=1] -ht [sites genotyped as -9 if adjusted read counts higher than this threshold, default=mean_coverage + 2*STDEV] -dt <data type> #must be either haploid, diploid, or pooled #NOTE: haplid/diploid genotyper under construction, all types must use pooled
 ```